xiaodanlou/Information-Pollution-by-Social-Bots/README.md

 - **calc_scripts/calc_bad_meme_sel_distr.py:** Calculate the number of low-quality memes posted by bots and humans.

+- **calc_scripts/calc_gini.py:** Calculate the gini-coefficient of low-quality memes posted by bots and humans.

 ### Files in plot_scripts

 - **plot_scripts/plot_distr_and_heatmap.py:** Plot the distributions and the heatmap of average quality, average diversity, and kendall-tau with different parameters.